spcourse/sp2/10 Complexity/notebook/10 getting started.md

 ## Complexity Questions

-Now open the downloaded notebook *module_5_questions.ipynb* by navigating to the correct folder in the browser and selecting the file.
+Now open the downloaded notebook *module_5_questions.ipynb* by navigating to the correct folder in your webbrowser and selecting the file.
 The rest of the assignment instructions will be in the notebook.

 Start by reading the part about *Notebook cells* and *Markdown*.
 Next, answer